kraflab/dsda-doom/docs/dsdhacked.md

 DSDA-Doom supports "unlimited" states, sprites, sounds, and things in dehacked (until you run out of memory / reach 2^32).
 This is an extension of mbf21, which vastly increased the demand for raised limits in dehacked.
 This document is a specification of the behaviour.

+Use `Doom version = 2021` in your dehacked file to signal that you are using dsdhacked indices.
+This allows ports to adapt the data to their specific internal tables.
+Otherwise your file may be interpreted differently in different ports.

 ### Defaults

 When you define a new index, the game allocates new entities up to that value.
 The data is filled with default values, listed here.
 Anything not specifically mentioned is set to zero / null.